Pakistan Refinery Limited: History

-The company foundation stone was laid by the then Minister for Fuel, Power and Natural Resources in the late 1950s.
-Within 4 months, the profile of the refinery could be seen as it appears today.
-In addition to this construction at Korangi Creek, on the coastal belt of Karachi, a tank farm at Keamari Town, Karachi has been built to facilitate the storage and transfer of the crude oil from Karachi Port to this refinery.

-The plant came into operation in October 1962, two months ahead of schedule.
-The official opening of the refinery was done by Field Marshal Muhammad Ayub Khan, the then President of Pakistan on November 14, 1962.
+Soviet Union in the early 1960s offered to assist Pakistan in constructing an oil refinery, with the condition that the facility would exclusively process oil imported from the Soviet Union.
+In response, the Government of Pakistan approached private sector companies operating in the country, including Shell Pakistan and Esso, proposing a joint venture to build a refinery in Karachi.
+The private companies, seeking to protect their profits from oil imports, agreed to the government's proposal as an alternative to accepting the Soviet offer.
+The resulting complex, named Pakistani Oil Refinery, commenced operations in 1964.
+It was inaugurated by Muhammad Ayub Khan, then President of Pakistan.
 The design capacity of the refinery was 1 million tons of crude oil per annum but was increased to 2.1 million tons per annum later.

-Company products
+Products

 Pakistan Refinery refines and sells petroleum products.
 It has a capacity of refining 47,000 barrels per day of crude oil into a range of petroleum products.
 The refinery produces high speed diesel, furnace oil, motor spirit, Naphtha, kerosene, jet fuels and liquified petroleum gas.
 All the products are sold locally except for naphtha which is exported.
 Using its distribution network at Keamari, the finished products are supplied by the company to oil marketing companies of Pakistan – Shell Pakistan, Pakistan State Oil and Total Parco.